gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## The Battle of Rusty Bridge

 *Dong!
 Dong!
 Dong!*
-The alarm bell rang cold and clear, three peals and three again.
+The alarm bell rang cold and clear.
 "Get those things out of here!"
 Mayor Lupus yelled,
-waving her zap gun at the smoking canisters.
+waving her zap gun at the canisters spewing dizzysmoke.

 The ox with the hammer lowered her head and charged.
 With a mighty bellow she swung her hammer.